-If you ask me, the best way to assure succulent, fall-off-the-bone BBQ ribs is to bake them in the oven first, and then finish them off on the grill.
-Slathering them with a sticky, homemade BBQ sauce.
+If you want succulent, fall-off-the-bone BBQ ribs then the only way to go is to bake them in the oven first, and then finish them off on the grill.
+Slathering them with a sticky, homemade BBQ sauce of course.
+This 2-step process will assure the most fantastic sticky ribs that fall-off-the-bone and will be talked about for weeks!
+They are that good!

 Serve these fantastic ribs with my favorite traditional potato salad and my Mexican Corn salad for a delicious, mostly make-ahead summer dinner!
+And don’t forget the Buttermilk Biscuits!
 And for dessert?
 You can’t go wrong with my Triple Berry Campfire Cake.

 Watch How to Make these BBQ Ribs Below!STEP#1: Prepare the Spice Rub